zpainter/iassist/content/about/iassist-constitution-proposed-revision-2022.md

 ## Article I Name {#article1}

-The name of this organization shall be the International Association for Social Science Information Service and Technology / Association Internationale pour les Services et Techniques d’Information en Sciences Sociales, hereafter referred to as “IASSIST.”
+The name of this organization shall be the International Association for Social Science Information Service and Technology / Association Internationale pour les Services et Techniques d’Information en Sciences Sociales, hereafter referred to as "IASSIST."

 ## Article II Headquarters {#article2}